Gjorgji-Noveski/maze-grpo-fine-tune/README.md

 ## Hardware

 The project has been tested on Apple Silicon (MPS).
-CUDA *should* also be supported.
-Simply update the `DEVICE` environment variable.
+CUDA support is untested but should work.
+Update the `DEVICE` environment variable accordingly.
 The model is loaded in `float16`.